fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 ## Installation

-Installing FusionCharts automatically installs FusionTime and all the other dependencies.
-Install FusionCharts using any of the following steps:
+Installing FusionTime automatically installs FusionTime and all the other dependencies.
+Install FusionTime using any of the following steps:

-Install **FusionCharts** using any of the following steps:
+Install **FusionTime** using any of the following steps:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>